 The 5-speed automatic transmission is a very well-built and robust transmission.
 But a chain can be as long as its weakest link and that philosophy applies to Mercedes-Benz transmission.
 While the transmission in itself is bulletproof the13-pin connector and the valve body issues have caused a fair reputation damage to Mercedes-Benz.
 The good thing is that these repairs are relatively inexpensive and can be completed without removing the transmission.

 8Check Engine Light

-A very common problem is the check engine light coming on due to the gas cap not being tight enough.
-Next time you fill up your car with gas, make sure to tighten the gas cap or the service engine light may come on.
-If the check engine light comes on for other reasons you can use an OBD II scanner to read and erase the engine fault codes on your Mercedes-Benz.
-In the video below we show you how to Rear and Erase the fault Check Engine Fault Codes using one of Best Selling OBD-II scanners on Amazon and the more advanced Launch Creader OBD II scanner.
+A common problem is the check engine light coming on due to the gas cap not being tight enough.
+Next time you fill up your car with gas, tighten the gas cap or the service engine light may come on.
+If the check engine light comes on for other reasons, you can use an OBD II scanner to read and erase the engine fault codes on your Mercedes-Benz.
+The video below shows you how to Rear and Erase the fault Check Engine Fault Codes using one of the best scanners, the YOUCANIC Full System Scanner.

 The YOUCANIC full system diagnostic scanner is an essential tool for Mercedes-Benz owners and technicians looking to troubleshoot problems with their vehicles.
 This diagnostic scanner can help diagnose issues with the engine, transmission, brakes, airbag, ABS, steering systems, and more by reading and interpreting fault codes stored in the car’s computer system.
 With this information, you can make informed decisions about repairs and maintenance, saving time and money.